How to configure Azure Database for MySQL Data-in Replication

 Important

-Create same user accounts and corresponding privileges
+2. Create the same user accounts and corresponding privileges.

 User accounts aren't replicated from the source server to the replica server.
 If you plan on providing users with access to the replica server, you need to create all accounts and corresponding privileges manually on this newly created Azure Database for MySQL server.

-Add the source server's IP address to the replica's firewall rules.
+3. Add the source server's IP address to the replica's firewall rules.

 Update firewall rules using the Azure portal or Azure CLI.

-Configure the source server
+Configure the source MySQL server

 The following steps prepare and configure the MySQL server hosted on-premises, in a virtual machine, or database service hosted by other cloud providers for Data-in Replication.
-This server is the "source" in Data-in replication.
+This server is the "source" for Data-in replication.

-Review the source server requirements before proceeding.
+1. Review the source server requirements before proceeding.

 Test connectivity to the source server by attempting to connect from a tool such as the MySQL command line hosted on another machine or from the Azure Cloud Shell available in the Azure portal.

-If your organization has strict security policies and won't allow all IP addresses on the source server to enable communication from Azure to your source server, you can potentially use the below command to determine the IP address of your MySQL server.
+If your organization has strict security policies and won't allow all IP addresses on the source server to enable communication from Azure to your source server, you can potentially use the command below to determine the IP address of your MySQL server.

-Execute the below query.
+2. Execute the following query.

 mysql> SELECT @@global.redirect_server_host;